saiyidatul123/e-commerce/README.md

 ### Project Dev Objectives

 - Learn DOM manipulation
-- Learn to build backend with PHP and MariaDB
+- Learn to build backend with PHP and MySQL
 - Learn to develop AJAX based application with jQuery

 ### Current Features